-- DIY settlements – Many separating couples who still have a good working relationship could reach a ‘do it yourself’ settlement, i.e an agreement between themselves, that could then be converted into a legal document.
+- DIY settlements — Many separating couples who still have a good working relationship could reach a ‘do it yourself’ settlement, i.e. an agreement between themselves, that could then be converted into a legal document.

 - Solicitor led negotiation — A solicitor can be appointed on the parties’ behalf to correspond and negotiate with the other side.
 They can be the voice during negotiations and discussions to explore whether an agreed approach can be reached on behalf of the parties.

-- Mediation – Mediation can be a popular method for many separating couples, as with support from a neutral mediator, it allows both parties to speak openly and freely with a view to exploring and reaching an agreement.
-The mediator encourages a positive and open debate with the aim to negotiate a settlement which can be converted into a legal agreement.
+- Mediation — Mediation can be a popular method for many separating couples, as with support from a neutral mediator, it allows both parties to speak openly and freely with a view to exploring and reaching an agreement.
+The mediator encourages a positive and open debate with the aim to negotiate a settlement that can be converted into a legal agreement.

-- Collaborative practise – This involves both parties appointing their own collaboratively trained solicitors.
+- Collaborative practise — This involves both parties appointing their own collaboratively trained solicitors.
 The parties will be encouraged to resolve any issues they have in a series of ‘4-way meetings’, with the anticipation that an agreement can be reached which is then converted into a legal document.
-Parties and their solicitors sign an agreement at the outsight confirming they will not apply to court which provides incentive to all to work towards a settlement.
+Parties and their solicitors sign an agreement at the outsight confirming they will not apply to the court which provides an incentive to all to work towards a settlement.
 However, if an agreement cannot be reached, they can opt out and apply to the court but only with a change of legal representatives.

-A private FDR is an extension of this idea when, to expedite matters, parties elect to privately fund, and choose, their Judge who will have more time to listen to and consider the case than in a state funded court process, and who they can be confident will have expertise in the relevant areas.
+A private FDR is an extension of this idea when, to expedite matters, parties elect to privately fund, and choose, their judge who will have more time to listen to and consider the case than in a state-funded court process, and who they can be confident will have expertise in the relevant areas.

 For information on how you can make use of alternative dispute resolution to settle family disputes, visit our page on family mediation.